mrVectorz/snips/container_workshop.md

-## Container Training
+﻿## Container Training
 Presenter: Marc Methot
 Date:

 ### What are containers?
 Containers are just an agglomerate of kernel features made easy.
-They principly rely on the following key features:
+They principally rely on the following key features:
 - namespaces
 - cgroups
 - capabilities